SAP-samples/ui5-typescript-helloworld/README.md

 **In the [custom-controls](https://github.com/SAP-samples/ui5-typescript-helloworld/tree/custom-controls) branch, this repository also contains instructions and an example how custom controls can be developed in TypeScript within applications.**

+**In the [ui5-2.0](https://github.com/SAP-samples/ui5-typescript-helloworld/tree/ui5-2.0) branch, this repository demonstrates how an application can be tested against the type definitions (and runtime) of the upcoming UI5 2.x version.**

 **The [TypeScript branch of the "UI5 CAP Event App"](https://github.com/SAP-samples/ui5-cap-event-app/tree/typescript) sample demonstrates a slightly more complex application, using the same setup.
 It comes with an [explanation](https://github.com/SAP-samples/ui5-cap-event-app/blob/typescript/docs/typescript.md) of what UI5 TypeScript code usually looks like and what to consider.**

-**The UI5con 2021 session on TypeScript ([recording available at YouTube](https://www.youtube.com/watch?v=aXzcsOZH4q8)) explains the overall approach for TypeScript and UI5.**
+The UI5con 2021 session on TypeScript ([recording available at YouTube](https://www.youtube.com/watch?v=aXzcsOZH4q8)) explains the overall approach for TypeScript and UI5.

-**There is also an [application template](https://github.com/ui5-community/generator-ui5-ts-app) (based on yeoman and easy-ui5) which has been shown in the [UI5con Keynote](https://www.youtube.com/watch?v=aXzcsOZH4q8) and explained in [this blog](https://blogs.sap.com/2021/07/01/getting-started-with-typescript-for-ui5-application-development/).**
+There is also an [application template](https://github.com/ui5-community/generator-ui5-ts-app) (based on yeoman and easy-ui5) which has been shown in the [UI5con Keynote](https://www.youtube.com/watch?v=aXzcsOZH4q8) and explained in [this blog](https://blogs.sap.com/2021/07/01/getting-started-with-typescript-for-ui5-application-development/).

 | :point_up: Overview of TypeScript-related Entities |
 |:---------------------------|